 Verbal Development and Self-expression

-We should keep in mind that children may communicate nonverbally.
-Young children may start a game and carry on playing together for a long time without using any words.
-Looks, mimics, gestures are the most important communication tools in that sense.
-They develop sensory integration and empathy, which is necessary for having friends.
+At the same time, a child’s choice of words is telling and an attentive educator can gain important insight into a child’s personality and attitude by watching children play.
+We should also keep in mind that children can communicate nonverbally.
+Young children may start a game and carry on playing together for a long time without ever using any words.
+Looks and gestures are their most important communication tools in these situations, and help children develop empathy, necessary for friendships, and sensory integration, which will be discussed below.

 • Sight – (eyes)